GoogleCloudPlatform/llm-pipeline-examples/README.md

 1. Run the following command:

     ```bash
-    python3 pipeline.py --project=$PROJECT_ID --pipeline_root=gs://$BUCKET_NAME/pipeline_runs/ --config=configs/<config>
+    python3 pipeline.py --project=$PROJECT_ID --pipeline_root=gs://$BUCKET_NAME/pipeline_runs/ --config=configs/xxl16vma3.json
     ```

-    Replace **\<config>** with one of the precreated configs below or create your own config as described in [here](#customize-my-pipeline):

-    *   **small1vm1gpu.json** To create a single VM cluster with 1 A100 GPU and
-        finetune T5 small on it.

-    *   **small2vm16gpu.json** To create a 2 VM cluster with 16 A100 GPU each
-        and finetune T5 small on it.

-    *   **xxl2vm16gpu.json** To create a 2 VM cluster with 16 A100 GPU each and
-        finetune T5 XXL on it.
-Caution: takes multiple days

-    *   **xxl8vm16gpu.json** To create a 2 VM cluster with 16 A100 GPU each and
-        finetune T5 XXL on it.
-Caution: takes multiple days

-    Make sure you have enough Quota for the number of A2 VMs and A100 GPUs you select.
+    Make sure you have enough Quota for the number of A3 VMs and H100 GPUs you select.
 You can learn more about Google Cloud quota from [here](https://cloud.google.com/compute/resource-usage#gpu_quota)